-- High-height falls (e.g., falling from scaffolding or a ladder)
+- High-height falls (for example, falling from scaffolding or a ladder);

 - Being struck by falling debris, tools, or materials